Primary Care First Factsheet

 A quick overview on everything you need to know.

-This post is the first in a series of posts that aim to educate independent primary care practices about CMS’ recently announced Primary Cares Initiative.
+This post is part of a series of posts that aim to educate independent primary care practices about CMS’ recently announced Primary Cares Initiative.

 As policy programs continue to center around value-based care, Elation is here to ensure that independent practices and innovative organizations like ACOs and IPAs are at the forefront of this new healthcare landscape.
 By keeping you informed, we’re committed to supporting small practices’ participating in programs that focus on prioritizing high-quality, patient-centered care.